A Midsummer Night's Dream Art and Culture Quotes

 You shall know all that you are like to know, (5.1.108-117)

 Quince butchers the prologue with bad punctuation, lousy rhymes, obvious statements, and by telling the entire story before it happens.
-Typically, this kind of information was reserved for the Epilogue at the end of the play.
-In fact, the Epilogue (speech at the end) of A Midsummer Night's Dream has a lot in common with the Mechanicals' Prologue.
+Typically, this kind of information was reserved for the epilogue at the end of the play.
+In fact, the Epilogue (speech at the end) of A Midsummer Night's Dream has a lot in common with the Mechanicals' prologue.
 What's up with that?

 Hippolyta thinks this play is really bad, but Theseus counters that all plays are probably bad, because they are by nature so far removed from reality.
 In other words, Theseus suggests that theater is far removed from real life and therefore cannot teach us anything about it.
 Still, is this really true?

 This death scene is pretty ridiculous, but it is a play on what we have seen before in Shakespeare.
-The Pyramus and Thisbe story is a parallel to Romeo and Juliet, playing on the double suicide of lovers who go to their deaths because of misunderstanding.
+The Pyramus and Thisbe story is a parallel to Romeo and Juliet, playing on the double-suicide of lovers who go to their deaths because of a misunderstanding.
 Shakespeare is proving here that all that stands between a comedic ending and a tragic one is good poetry and better acting.